luiswirth/bsc-thesis/src/matter/mesh.typ

-If we, in contrast, build our mesh using only abstract simplices, we lack this explicit geometric information, since abstract simplices only specify the vertices (via indices) they comprise.
-This information, however, fully defines the *topology* of our discrete $n$-manifold @hatcher:algtop.
-The connectivity between simplices—whether they are adjacent or incident—is determined entirely by shared vertices.
+If we, in contrast, build our mesh using only abstract simplices, we lack this explicit geometric information, since abstract simplices only specify the *connectivity* via verticex indices.
+This information, however, fully defines the topology of our discrete $n$-manifold @hatcher:algtop.
+The connectivity (incidence and adjacency) between simplices is determined entirely by shared vertices.
 This makes the topology purely combinatorial.

-In the following sections, we will study this simplicial topology and implement the necessary data structures and algorithms.

-#v(1cm)

 To define the topology of a simplicial $n$-manifold at its highest dimension, we only need to store the set of $n$-simplices that constitute it.
 This collection